 Supplemental short-term disability can cover the most impactful gap in the Social Security programs that most people fund via FICA payroll contributions: rigorous qualifying rules.

-You can apply for temporary disability through Social Security but not win approval unless you meet two critical criteria.
+Social Security sometimes covers temporary disabilities but does not win approval unless you meet two critical criteria.

 - Your medical condition will last at least one year